-Lyna Perez Rocks Cheeky American Flag Print Bikini Bottoms While Taking A Plunge Into The Pool
+Lyna Perez Rocks Cheeky American Flag-Print Bikini Bottoms While Taking A Plunge Into The Pool

-Lyna Perez took a plunge into the water in the most recent Instagram share that was added to her fiery feed.
+Lyna Perez took a plunge into the water in the most recent Instagram share added to her fiery feed.
 The model opted to share a short video instead of a photo for the August 4 post.

 The video started with Lyna standing in front of a pool while she playfully tugged at her bikini bottoms.
 She moved her body in several different ways as she shot a sultry stare into the camera.
 The infinity-edge pool overlooked a few other homes and boasted a great view of the ocean below.
 Lyna slipped into one of her raciest outfits yet and sported a mismatched bikini that flaunted her sculpted figure.

-The model opted for a solid white bikini top that had thick straps that were worn on her bronze shoulders, leaving her trim arms on full display.
+The model opted for a solid white bikini top that had thick straps that were worn on her bronzed shoulders, leaving her trim arms on full display.
 The suit had a plunging neckline that fell deep into her bust and gave her 5.3 million fans a glimpse of her ample cleavage.
-The middle of the top featured a cutout that showcased her underboob, making for an NSFW look that proved hard to be ignored.
+The middle of the top featured a cutout that showcased some underboob, making for an NSFW look that proved hard to ignore.

 On the lower portion of her figure, Lyna sported a pair of American-flag print bottoms that had thick straps that were worn high on her hips.
 The front of the swimsuit hit a few inches below her navel and allowed Lyna to flaunt her trim abs.
 Meanwhile, its high-cut design allowed her to show off her slender legs.
 A few seconds into the clip, Lyna turned her back toward the camera, revealing its cheeky cut as she jumped into the pool.